 - Cumulative and Science GPA minimums must be met at the time of application and maintained once all required nursing prerequisite courses have been completed. - Previous Bachelor's Degree in Science or Arts (BA or BS) from an accredited college or university; - Minimum overall cumulative GPA of 2.5; preference for overall cumulative GPA of 3.0 or higher; - Minimum science GPA of 2.5; preference for science GPA of 3.0 or higher in required science courses including Chemistry, Anatomy and Physiology I & II, Microbiology, and Pathophysiology; - Prior to admission offer, applicants must have either completed all 55 credit hours (SCH) of lower-division general education courses as outlined in the School of Nursing Catalog and posted on the SON Second Degree BSN website or have completed at least 40 credit hours (SCHs) of non-nursing prerequisites with proof of enrollment for the remaining prerequisites.
-Prior to admission offer, applicants must have completed at least three of the five required science classes, which include Pathophysiology, Microbiology, Anatomy and Physiology I, Anatomy and Physiology II, and Chemistry.
-All prerequisites must be completed prior to the first day of class. - All general education requirements (core curriculum) and prerequisites must be documented on official transcript prior to the first day of class;
+Prior to application close date, applicants must have completed at least three of the five required science classes, which include Pathophysiology, Microbiology, Anatomy and Physiology I, Anatomy and Physiology II, and Chemistry.
+All prerequisites must be completed prior to the first day of class. - All general education requirements (core curriculum) and prerequisites must be documented on official transcript prior to the first day of class; - Completion of a medical terminology course (can be for credit or certificate of completion); - Completion of certified nursing assistant (CNA) training. - Applicants must complete CNA training prior to the first day of class. - Current American Heart Association Basic Life Support (BLS) certification is required prior to the first day of class.
+Preference is given to those certified at the time of admission consideration.